andreagiassi/microservice-rbac-user-management/README.md

 * data.sql: insert some test data inside the users table on start up.

 #### REST apis exposed
-Using a browser it's possible to interact with the REST apis with Swagger and its comfortable web interface.
+Using a browser it's possible to interact with the REST apis with Swagger:
-The address to explore the REST apis using the web browser is (on localhost):

 http://localhost:8090/swagger-ui.html